:: Chicano Hispano Mexicano Studies

 UNM's Center for Teaching Excellence announced that Dr. Patricia Covarrubias, SHRI faculty member in Communication & Journalism, has been selected as a UNM Teaching Fellow during the 2014-15 Academic Year.

 Dr. Kells has been the driving intellectual force behind UNM's nationally recognized spin on traditional approaches to institutionalizing writing as a tool for teaching and learning across the curriculum.
-In these workshops, Dr. Kells will guide attendees in developing strategies for transforming our students into citizen scholars, and for connecting our classrooms to larger academic, professional, and civic ecologies of writing.
+In these workshops, Dr. Kells guided attendees in developing strategies for transforming our students into citizen scholars, and for connecting our classrooms to larger academic, professional, and civic ecologies of writing.

 The Southwest Hispanic Research Institute is pleased to announce that Aimee Villarrael Garza is joining the department as a visiting research scholar for the spring semester.
 Aimee will receive her PhD in Anthropology from the University of California at Santa Cruz in March of 2014.
 She is at UNM conducting research in preparation of articles on her dissertation on the relationship between religious revitalization and immigrant rights activism in New Mexico.